Pandemic upheaval means no school report cards for Oklahoma public schools for 2020-21

 These are tests in English/language arts, math and science for grades 3-8, as well as the ACT or SAT for high school juniors.

-But she said it is likely that far fewer students will be able to test than in a normal year, and many other data components of school report grades are impossible for schools to report or will be significantly disrupted by intermittent school closures and instructional interruptions and absences prompted by staff and student quarantines.
+But she said it is likely that far fewer students will be able to take the tests than in a normal year and that many other data components of school report grades are impossible for schools to report or will be disrupted significantly by intermittent school closures, instructional interruptions and absences prompted by staff and student quarantines.

-For example, she said, school grades only factor in test results for students who enroll in the first 20 days, who have missed less than 10 days of school and who are still enrolled at the same school site when spring tests are given.
+For example, she said, school grades factor in test results only for students who enroll in the first 20 days, who have missed fewer than 10 days of school and who are still enrolled at the same school site when spring tests are given.

 Several state board members expressed concerns about the idea of forgoing state report cards for public schools before ultimately voting in favor of effectively putting off the release of new report cards for a year.